China-LiuXiaopeng/BraTS-DMFNet/README.md

 ### Test

 We have provided the trained weights for download (Baidu drive).
+Please save the weights in the ./ckpt/dir/here.
 You could obtain the results as paper reported.
-Please save the weights in the ./ckpt/dir/here.
-We will upload the weights to the  google drive soon.

 | Model         | Params (M) | Dice_ET (%) | Dice_WT (%) | Dice_TC (%) | PyTorch Model |
 | :-------------|:----------:|:-----------:|:-----------:|:-----------:|:-------------:|